-I look from the care worker to Bella, wait for a confession.
+I looked from the care worker to Laura.
+I waited for this confession.

 ‘The thing is what?’
 I pushed her along.